jackyzha0/quartz/content/notes/cv2.md

 Ever since I was a kid, solving problems has been one of my favourite things.
 I have grown a lot since my days of engineering lego machines and finding creative ways to read at night without my parents knowing.
 I recently transformed my GoPro into a motion detector and made an app to track my snowboarding progress.
 These projects were direct solutions to problems I faced often.
 I wanted to know which member of the family was stealing my cookies, so I made a motion detector.
 I wanted to have a clear picture of what my snowboarding goals were and what I needed to do to achieve them, so I created an app which helped me do those things.
 I Iove solving problems.
 Tell me yours!

 ## Independent Learning
 To create these solutions, I needed to learn new things.
 My desire to solve problems, necessitates independent learning.
-While the things i've learnt at school and in university have been helpful, their real value to me, is that they provide a launching pad from which I can expand my knowledge, and dive deeper into technologies I find interesting and exciting.
+While the things I've learnt at school and in university have been helpful, their real value to me is that they provide a launching pad from which I can expand my knowledge, and dive deeper into technologies I find interesting and exciting, and technologies I can use to solve whatever problem I have.
-- react native + javascript
-- unity
-- html + css
-- networks and security
-- winters + overseas

 ## Communication
-- worked at company-x with an international team.
-- worked with a local team
-- asked questions

-## Time Management
-- time in wanaka
-- part time + studying
-- projects
-- exercise and hobbies
+For the past 2 years I worked part-time for Company-X. My job was to assemble e-learning modules in different languages.
+This project involved working under a project manager and with multiple teams, spread across the globe.
+Initially we were a team of four people, but after the first few weeks I working on the project independently.
+Working with many international teams provided a huge challenge as they did not always have great english speaking skills.
+This meant I had to communicate very clearly and mini

 <hr>